dnsimple/dnsimple-support/content/articles/two-factor-authentication-enforcement.markdown

 [Two-Factor authentication](/articles/two-factor-authentication/) provides an extra level of security to protect your user credentials.
 You can enforce two-factor authentication on account members by enabling the feature for the account.

-When you have added other users to your account, it is important to ensure the security of each user.
-This is why this feature is available to all plans that allow multi-users.
+When you have multiple users managing an account, it's vitaly important to reduce at minimum the likelyhood of an user credential being compromised.
+This is why this feature is available to all accounts that has the ability to [manage members of an account](/articles/account-users/).

 ## Enabling Two-Factor authentication enforcement {#enable}

 You can enable Two-Factor authentication enforcement from your account members page.

-You can only enable Two-Factor authentication enforcement an account only if all users have Two-Factor authentication enabled.
+You can only enable Two-Factor authentication enforcement an account if all users have Two-Factor authentication enabled.
 You either need to bug them to enable it or remove them from the team to enable this feature, then re-invite them, they will be asked to enable Two-Factor authentication after they sign up so they can join your account..

 <div class="section-steps" markdown="1">
 ##### To enable Two-Factor authentication enforcement